The Leading Independent

 Other MBA Degree Options

 Along with its 22-month full-time MBA program, Simon offers a part-time MBA program for professionals.
-Students have three-hour classes that meet one night per week.
-Students can start in either the fall with the cohort or in another quarter outside of the cohort.
-The professional MBA program allows students to earn an MBA in as little as 2.5 and on average in 3.3 academic years.
-The school also has an executive MBA program for individuals at a more advanced stage in their careers, meeting every other Saturday and one Friday per month.
-The second-Saturday classes may be attended remotely online as needed.
-Finally, Simon offers two combined degrees, an MD/MBA with the University Rochester School of Medicine and Dentistry.
-Students complete the MBA core courses in their first year, then return for electives after two years as a full-time medical student.
+Students take classes that each meet one night per week.
+Students can start in either August or January.
+The professional MBA program allows students to earn an MBA in as little as two academic years.
+The school also has an executive MBA program for individuals at a more advanced stage in their careers, meeting every Wednesday and two Saturdays per month.
+Classes are flexible with in person and remote online options as needed.
+Finally, Simon offers two joint degrees.
+Firstly, the MD/MBA with the University Rochester School of Medicine and Dentistry has students complete the MBA core courses in their first year, then return for electives after two years as a full-time medical student.
+Secondly, the MA/MBA option has students complete nearly all of the Eastman School of Music coursework, complete the MBA program, and then finish the remaining MA credits with a summer internship or mentorship.

 Specializations (Full-Time MBA only)